bybae/bybae/README.md

 <h1 align="center">Hello ✨ I'm Beyza</h1>

+💕 my goal is;
-- i’m currently **learning html, css and js!**
+to be a Full-Stack Developer. for that, i’m currently **learning html, css & js!**

+💕 'bout me;
-- i've been too keen on coding since i was little. but the circumstances took me away from it. now i'm back with more enthusiasm. 💕
+i've been too keen on coding since i was little. but the circumstances took me away from it. now i'm back with more enthusiasm.

 <h3 align="left">Connect with me:</h3>
 <p align="left">